Changissnz/selfinterest/README.md

 The word, as used to label the metaphysical, serves as an identifier for that what is labeled.
-There are limits in pragmatics, outside of the use of the word for cognitive processing, not to underestimate the effect of cognitive processing on the same internalist mechanisms that produce it, let alone the effects of cognitive processing as triggers for measurable biological function that may slip out of the control of the self's will, and for decisions as outward actions.
+There are limits in pragmatics, outside of the use of the word for cognitive processing, not to underestimate the effect of cognitive processing on the same internalist mechanisms that produces it, let alone the effects of cognitive processing as triggers for measurable biological function that may slip out of the control of the self's will, and for decisions as outward actions.
 The word then cannot be anymore than